 Updated Admissions Policies due to COVID-19

 Delayed MCAT Tests – UC Davis School of Medicine will accept applications from individuals who were unable to take the MCAT due to COVID-related test cancellations.
-For these candidates, we will base secondary application decisions on the information that is available to us at the time of the application.
-Once MCAT testing resumes, we will require applicants to have taken the MCAT before we make admissions decisions for the 2021 incoming class.
+For these candidates, we will base secondary application decisions on the information that is available to us at the time of the application submission.
+Once MCAT testing resumes, we will require applicants to have taken the MCAT before we make admissions decisions for the 2022 incoming class.
 Applicants whose MCAT score is not yet available should not delay submitting their application.

 Pass/Fail Grades – UC Davis School of Medicine will accept pass/fail grades, without prejudice, for courses taken during the COVID pandemic.
 While it has always been our practice to consider grades in the context of numerous other aspects of the application, the COVID-19 international health crisis provides a unique and compelling circumstance.